FSE2022-anonymous/FSE2022-LMT/README.md

 | MA   | 575   | 7,219  | 681  | 40K+   |
 | MB   | 672   | 81,563 | 353  | 40K+   |

-- `# Var` , `# FP`,`# FG`,`# SLOC`, denotes the number of variables in the test input, the number of functionality points, the number of functionality groups, and the number of source lines of code of the CDI, respectively.
+- `# Var` , `# FP`,`# FG` and `# SLOC` denote the number of variables in the test input, the number of functionality points, the number of functionality groups, and the number of source lines of code of the CDI, respectively.

 ### Implementations

 #### GAN-based Constraint Learning in LMT

-We use  the state-of-the-art Generative Adversarial Network , WGAN-GP[1],  to implement our constraint learning component.
+We use the state-of-the-art Generative Adversarial Network, WGAN-GP[1], to implement our constraint learning component.
 The details are shown below:

 ***Generator*:** The generator is composed of four Linear Layers.
 The input dimension is 100 and the output dimension is the same as the input dimension of the chip design.
 RELU is used as the activation function of the hidden layer.
 The activation function of the output layer is `Sigmoid`.